Stringatlas/Password-Generator/README.md

 # Password-Generator
 Made with Python 3

-Open tkinter_ui.py and password generator should open.
+Run tkinter_ui.py and password generator should open.